-Soku University is a worldwide community that’s always on the lookout for ways to improve the world.
+Soku University is a global community that is constantly seeking ways to enhance the world.
 All the students go on long-term study abroad programs.
 The university’s goal is to welcome people from all cultures and introduce them to different traditions.

 Soka incorporates culture and critical thinking into its educational programming to prepare students for the future.
 They produce global citizens who will have successful careers & continually broaden their knowledge.